 In the wake of Will Smith smacking comedian Chris Rock at the 94th Academy Awards, Jude Apatow tweeted that Smith could have "killed Rock" and that Smith’s rage and violence were "out of control."
 Critics condemned the tweet, likening it to the notion that Black men are bucks, hot-tempered and prone to violence.

 A spin-off to magic mulatto pixie girl is the segregationist.
 She’s a privileged black girl who finds herself dramatically impacted by prejudice as a result of her dual identity, being both black and female.
 She wants to change the world but doesn’t know how.
 She’s dependent on relationships and male attention.
 She ultimately embraces and celebrates her “otherness” which puts her at odds with her white classmates/colleagues/professors/managers who don't understand her duality or dilemma.
 The segregationist also struggles with whether or not she’s Black enuf.
-She’s oblivious to how her skin color affords her privileges that her darker skin sistahs don’t get and of course must be taught.
+She’s oblivious to how her skin color affords her privileges that her darker skin sistahs don’t get and, of course, she must be taught.
 The segregationist’s righteous anger eventually defines her.
 Think of Samantha White in the film and television series Dear White People.
 Kin to the segregationist is the assimilationist, an emasculated black male who doesn’t know about or like “black” things.
 He is quirky.
 This character has existed on television and in film for a while.
-Junior Johnson has portrayed this trope on the show Black-ish since its inception in 2014.
+Junior Johnson has portrayed this trope on the show Black-ish since its inception .
 In the new reboot of Cheaper by the dozen, the eldest son enjoys cosplay and is not good at sports although his father is a former NBA champion.
 The assimilationist is misunderstood by older men, particularly his father.
 Unlike the cliché character of a “fish out of water,” both the segregationist and assimilationist are second or third-generation Black middle-class youths.
-They don’t relate to the struggles of their grandparents or care about how their parents overcame adversities that have provided them with the lifestyle to which they’ve become accustomed.
+They don’t relate to the struggles of their grandparents or care about how their parents overcame adversities that provide them with the lifestyle to which they’ve become accustomed.
 Their peers “don’t see color” (ha!) and therefore the segregationists and assimilationists experience what it’s like to be Black in America in their teens or while attending college.